lucianboatright/CV/README.md

 - High level customer interaction

 Paul Smith furniture and curiosities department Mayfair (2013-2015)
-- Paul Smith himself on displays.
+- Worked with Paul Smith himself on displays.
 - Organised display and presentation of Front of House at Albamarl Street (Flag Ship Store).
 - Worked with restorers.
 - Organised shipments and deliveries.